-We can help with our three-step process of inspection, removal, and repair.
+We can help with our three-step process of inspection, trapping, and exclusion.

 We have three common squirrels throughout the Eastern parts of Texas: the eastern fox squirrel, the eastern gray squirrel, and the flying squirrel.
 They are fun to watch, but, unfortunately, the fun ends when you start noticing damage and realize you need to get rid of squirrels on your property.

-Texas has more species of bats than any other state in America (32).
+Texas has more species of bats than any other state in America, with 32 found so far.
 We mostly see the big brown bat, the red bat, and the evening bat in the Beaumont area.
 Bats look for dark, undisturbed locations to reside during the day until it’s time to hunt for food at night.
 Examples are caves, attics, barns, ceilings of outbuildings, and chimneys.

 Bats leave behind a lot of guano, which is highly toxic.
 They carry spores that float through the air, seep into your home and make you sick.
 Respiratory problems, cough, headaches, fever, and encephalopathy are common symptoms associated with bat guano.
 Bats can also carry diseases like rabies.
 Therefore, bats must be removed for your protection.